KSanthanesh/designer-silks/README.md

 - Once the User Login in to  My Account option then the dropdown menu change to four different Categories, Such as My Profile, My Orders, My Wishlist and Logout.
 - If the User is admin then an additional option is available which is Product Management.
 The Product Management option will allow the following options such as add the product, edit the product and delete the product.
 #### <span style="color:green;">Register</span>
-- The User can use the Register option to fillup his information to register.<br>
+- The User can use the Register option to fillup their information to register.<br>
 Registration page contains:
     - Header and Footer
     - Email